A construction of slice knots via annulus twists: Abstract

 \section{Abstract}

-We give a new construction of slice knots via annulus twists which provides potential counterexamples to the slice-ribbon conjecture.
-Among them, the knots constructed by Omae are the simplest ones.
-In our previous work, we proved that one of them is a ribbon knot.
-In this paper, we prove that the rest are also ribbon knots.
+We give a new construction of slice knots via annulus twists.
+The simplest slice knots obtained by our method are those constructed by Omae.
+In this paper, we introduce a sufficient condition for given slice knots to be ribbon, and prove that all Omae's knots are ribbon.